A/Prof Ned Abraham

 MBBS(Hons) MM(Syd) FRACS FRCS(Engl) CSSANZ PhD

-A/Professor Ned Abraham is the Co-ordinator of Surgical Education at the Coffs Harbour Campus of the Faculty of Medicine, University of New South Wales.
+A/Professor Ned Abraham was the Co-ordinator of Surgical Education at the Coffs Harbour Campus of the Faculty of Medicine, University of New South Wales from 2005 to 2020.
 In 2009, he became the first person to be promoted to the level of Associate Professor in the ten year history of the Rural Clinical School of the Faculty of Medicine, University of New South Wales.

 A/Professor Abraham graduated with Honours in 1986.
 He completed his internship and resident medical officer's years in Tasmania and Darwin and his advanced and colorectal surgical training at Royal Prince Alfred in Sydney.
 He has since obtained the Degrees of a Master of Medicine and a Doctor of Philosophy in Surgery from the University of Sydney .
-His research interests have covered a wide range of medical and surgical conditions including evidence based surgery, the link between smoking and the aetiology of ulcerative colitis, laparoscopic and fast track colorectal surgery, general surgery, endolumenal AAA repair and the methodology of meta-analysis of randomised trials and nonrandomised comparative studies.
+His research interests include evidence based surgery, the link between smoking and the aetiology of ulcerative colitis, laparoscopic and fast track colorectal surgery, general surgery, endolumenal AAA repair and the methodology of meta-analysis of randomised trials and nonrandomised comparative studies.

 He trained at Royal Prince Alfred Hospital in Sydney then worked as the Surgical Superintendent of that hospital for three years attached to its Colorectal Unit.
 He was a research fellow at the Surgical Outcomes Research Centre of the University of Sydney (2002 - 2004).
 In 2004, he was awarded the Fellowship of the Royal College of Surgeons of England through an invitation by its President.